JosePedroDias/chess/README.md

 - logic
     - complement TODO tests
-    - fix bot UCI compatibility
+    - revisit/fix `main-bot-repl` and `main-bot-uci`
 - UI
     - buttons: new game / play on other side / export PGN
     - (you can currently do `copy(board.getPgn())` on the browser console and paste in sites such as http://lichess.org/paste )
+    - you can undo by doing `undo()` on the browser console

 # setup

 optional:
-    if you want to have stockfish:
+    if you want to update stockfish:
     - clone `https://github.com/nmrugg/stockfish.js/` into `vendors/stockfish.js`
     - run `extract-minimal-stockfish.sh`
+    - I've kept the `-single` flavour so it works without response headers (ie in github.io) but for better performance:
+        - edit `stockfish-browser-wrapper` and uncomment this flavour `const ENGINE_FLAVOR_SUFFIX = ''`
         - host the game via `node stockfish-host.js` or adapt the recipe to your web server
-    - uncomment the stockfish `main-stockfish-wrapper.mjs` script line in `index.html` to use it

 to run the engine you need node 20.x or later / evergreen browsers
     - `index.html` host and visit the index page to play
+    - `npm test` to run all tests (not amazing coverage)
     - `npm run bot-repl` to play bot vs bot or bot vs human in node/terminal
     - `npm run bot-uci` to host a UCI interface (tentative)
-    - `npm test` to run all tests (not amazing coverage)
+    - `npm run compare` to compare valid moves generation between this engine and StockFish

 # chess lingo